 And in times of crisis we do our best - from offering last-minute food and accommodation when exceptional weather conditions kept holiday-makers island-bound at the start of the year, to the support we are offering in these unprecedented times of corona virus.
 The Lochranza Centre is the Resilience Hub for the island's northend communities.
 Currently, we:

-provide a three-course hot meal delivery service three nights a week (£5 per meal, with internet payment accepted via www.justgiving.com/crowdfunding/northarrancovid19)
+provide a three-course hot meal delivery service two nights a week (£5 per meal, with internet payment accepted via www.justgiving.com/crowdfunding/northarrancovid19) - you can now also collect your order from us

-can pick up essential shopping items/vet or chemist collections
+can pick up essential shopping items, vet or chemist collections, and Home and Gardens Arran supplies

 provide safe and separate accommodation for self-isolation